CMOs and technology mastery

 Read the Serious Insights Special Report on Modern Marketing

 Having the ability to demonstrate the quantitative impact of marketing efforts.
 CMOs cannot demonstrate the quantitative impact of marketing without understanding the underlying analytics.
 It is not possible to ask the right questions if you don’t know what data gets collected, how best to analyze it, and the story that the data tells.

 Playing a key role in company growth initiatives.
 Growth initiatives require coordinated execution—and coordinated execution requires collaboration.

 Having direct sales/customer-facing experience.
-Sales and customer-facing experiences act as a means to understanding the voice of the customer.
+Sales and customer-facing experiences act as a means of understanding the voice of the customer.
 CMOs need channels for input that inform them, and direct experiences offer the best opportunity to connect not only intellectually, but emotionally.
-High numbers of person-to-person meetings may prove cost prohibitive and time-consuming.
+High numbers of person-to-person meetings may prove cost-prohibitive and time-consuming.
 Effective CMOs need to complement in-person meetings with video conferences and other types of virtual meetings.
-Efficient use these tools will reinforce competence and ensure that customers spend their time discussing important topics rather than troubleshooting camera and microphone settings.
+The efficient use of these tools will reinforce the perception of competence and ensure that customers spend their time discussing important topics rather than troubleshooting camera and microphone settings.